RING, ring, ring. RING, ring, ring. CLICK. Scratch, scratch, scratch - voicemail answers:

 I love old gold mines and found most still have significant gold.
 I once offered a couple South Pass prospectors some beer to dig out some mine adits so I could get in to map them (prospecting old mines and finding new gold and gem deposits is better than sex).
 I was the first person in some of these mines in 50 to 100 years.

 In one, I could see where the last miner wrote in mud on the mine rib “1890”.
 Amazing it was still there after all of those years.
-I explored an old mine in California where miners in 1911 and 1939 did the same – but instead they used paint and burned numbers on the mine ribs (walls) with their candles.
+I explored an old mine in California where miners in 1911 and 1939 did the same – but instead they burned numbers on the mine ribs (walls) with their candles.
 I mapped mining districts to find precious metals and stones and provide basic geological information for prospectors and mining companies.
 I even discovered a major gold district not far from Casper.
 After many years, a mining company finally identified commercial gold mineralization in this district right where I said it would be.

 To the east of Rattlesnake Hills district, scam artists reported finding gold at Pine Mountain.
 I was asked to assist the Postal Inspector’s office.
 Later, one university professor reported 287 million ounces of gold reserves had been outlined at this site at Pine Mountain (where there was no gold)!
 Nope, the university didn't fire the professor, instead she was promoted: next thing you know, she'll run for governor.